jamie-forschmiedt/permutations/index.md

 ## Is it really random?
 Our null hypothesis here is that the generated permutation is uniformly distributed.

 Each of the 4 tests below will produce a corredponding p-value.
-Setting a cut-off for the p-value is tricky and controvertial, so we can only make subjective decisions regarding when to reject the null hypothesis.
+Setting a cut-off for the p-value is tricky and controversial, so we can only make subjective decisions regarding when to reject the null hypothesis.
+However, we might not want to see about p-values less than 0.05.

 [Wikipedia](https://en.wikipedia.org/wiki/P-value) has lots of background information about the p-value.